ninedotnine/danso.ca/blog/git-branch-delete.md

 When creating a git repository using `git init`, git will create a default branch for you.[^init] Traditionally, this branch is called "master", so git creates this branch and you can begin staging and committing files.

 Should you find this name distasteful, you can change the name of the branch at any time.
-The git invocation to do so is `git branch --move master whatever`.
+The git invocation to do so is

+`git branch --move master whatever`

 As of this newest release, git can do this for you.
 To set the default branch name to `main` for all repos your user creates, you will want to edit the so-called *global* git configuration: